MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/pop-ups.md

 This example does not collect information from the user.
 The alert displays modally and once dismissed the user continues interacting with the application.

-The [`DisplayAlert`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.DisplayAlert(System.String,System.String,System.String)/) method can also be used to capture a user's response by presenting two buttons and returning a `boolean`.
+The [`DisplayAlert`](xref:Xamarin.Forms.Page.DisplayAlert*) method can also be used to capture a user's response by presenting two buttons and returning a `boolean`.
 To get a response from an alert, supply text for both buttons and `await` the method.
 After the user selects one of the options the answer will be returned to your code.
 Note the `async` and `await` keywords in the sample code below:

 ```csharp
 async void OnAlertYesNoClicked (object sender, EventArgs e)